enkyuan/lume/README.md

-# Gather Connect App
+# Lume App

 [//]: # (TODO: document all of this code into a wiki prior to deployment)

 ## about

-this is the codebase for the Gather Connect app
+this is the codebase for the Lume app

 ## available on
 <p id="badges" align="start">